The Impact of Gait Pattern Personalization on the Perception of Rigid Robotic Guidance: A Pilot User Experience Evaluation: Discussion

 These ratings raise questions about whether participants actually felt differences between gait patterns, despite their overall confidence in their responses.
 Indeed, when looking at the accuracy of the \textit{Personalized} and \textit{Standard} patterns with respect to the actual patterns from the starting database (see Table~\ref{tab:rmse_gait_prediction_model}), they both showed similar RMSE for the joint trajectories.
 This, together with the compliance of the human-robot interfaces, namely the Velcro\textsuperscript{\textregistered} straps and soft leg tissue, might have muted the perception of the different gait patterns.

 Exposure is known to be an important factor underlying human-robot performance~\cite{Ingraham2022, Poggensee2021, Tankink2025}.
 While some studies indicate that significantly more time is required to adapt to exoskeleton assistance~\cite{GORDON20072636, Poggensee2021}, these results suggest that people begin to enjoy the device more within only a few minutes.
 The paradigm presented in this study importantly differs from those other exoskeletons---as the goal was to fully guide the user rather than to partially augment existing capabilities---although our results still highlight the need to consider user adaptation when designing human-robot interaction protocols.
 Adaptation occurs over several different timescales, with kinematic adaptation occurring fairly quickly~\cite{GORDON20072636}.
-It was for this reason that we chose two-minute trials, balancing the time required to form an opinion of the pattern at hand while reducing the potential for fatigue that occurs had the experiment been too long.
-Nevertheless, this pilot study could have benefited from a longer familiarization period to account for this adaptation in preference and comfort.
+It was for this reason that we included a first familiarization period of around two minutes.
+We then chose two-minute trials for each condition, balancing the time required to form an opinion of the pattern at hand while reducing the potential for fatigue that could occur had the experiment been too long.